aws-samples/aws-iot-greengrass-boto3/README.md

 - Python 3.7 is installed
 - Your workstation can access a TCP port 8081 on the environment as a web server will be deployed onto the Greengrass device as a part of this sample

-__Note:you can change the port number by adjusting a parameter HTTP_PORT in a file `coffeemachine_telemetryprocessor/src/lambda.py`__
+__Note: you can change the port number by adjusting a parameter HTTP_PORT in a file `coffeemachine_telemetryprocessor/src/lambda.py`__

-A configuration file, certificate and private key neccessary to start the AWS IoT Greengrass Core will be generated in the Step 2 and installed in the step 3.
+A configuration file, certificate, and private key necessary to start the AWS IoT Greengrass Core will be generated in Step 2 and installed in step 3.

 **Please note: storing private keys on a local file system is generally an insecure practice and is done in this code sample only for demonstrational purposes assuming prototypic usage.
-It should be only used in prototyping environments after detailed risk analysis.
-The usage of that approach in any production environments is disencouraged.
+It should be only used in prototyping environments after a detailed risk analysis.
+The usage of that approach in any production environment is discouraged.
 Please use a secure storage for private keys in any non-prototyping environment, considering the following documentation:**
 - [Hardware security integration](https://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html)
 - [AWS IoT Greengrass core configuration file, specifically “crypto” section](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html)